ShoumilSarkar/cse15l-lab-reports/lab-report-5-week-10.md

 ![Test-File 201 Comparison](./Lab%20Report%205%20Test-File%20201%20Diff.png)

 The given Lab 9 implementation gives an output of `[baz]`.
 My parser's output was no links found, `[]`.
-For this file, my implementation is correct because there should not be any links found for this.
+For this file, my implementation is correct because there should not be any links found.
 This is because between the last `]` and the `(` there is the string `: <bar>`, these characters being in between makes this an invalid link format so no link should be found.

 ![Problem Two](./Lab%20Report%205%20Fix%202.png)